-Mapping frame 90 to frame 450 is difficult because they share very little area.
+Mapping frame 90 to frame 450 direclty is difficult because they share very little area.
 Therefore you need to perform a two stage mapping by using frame 270 as a guide.
-Compute one projection from 90 to 270 and one from 270 to 450 and multiply the two matrices.
+Compute one projection from 90 to 270 and one from 270 to 450 and multiply the two homography matrices (order of multiplication matters).
 This produces a projection from 90 to 450 even though these frames have very little area in common.

 For this stage, include your output panorama in your report.

 In this part you will produce a video sequence by projecting all frames onto the plane corresponding to the reference frame 450.
 For those frames that have small or no overlap with the reference frame you need to first map them onto the closest key frame.
 You can produce a direct homography between each frame and the reference frame by multiplying the two projection matrices.
 For this part output a video like the following: